MathysCogne/42_Get-Next-Line/README.md

 ## Description

-Get Next Line (GNL) is a project designed to read a line from a file descriptor, returning it one line at a time.
+Get Next Line (GNL) is a project to read a line from a file descriptor, returning it one line at a time.

 The primary goal is to create a function that efficiently reads and returns lines from a file or standard input without memory leaks.